-Following back country roads through farmland and forestry, this trail links Nelson Lakes National Park with the town of Wakefield on Tasman’s Great Taste Trail.
+Following country back roads through farmland and forestry, this trail links Nelson Lakes National Park with the town of Wakefield on Tasman’s Great Taste Trail.

 It is picturesque as well as practical, offering expansive views of the three mountain ranges bordering the Tasman District – Richmond, Kahurangi and Nelson Lakes.